 Fact-checked with HomeInsurance.com

 Car insurance is a requirement in almost every state, but it’s not enough to simply have proof of insurance.
-Each state has its own minimum coverage amount that all drivers are legally required to have in addition to insurance.
+Each state has its own minimum coverage amount that all drivers are legally required to carry.

 It’s important to understand the guidelines in your state.
-If you get caught driving with less than the state minimum, you could face fines or penalties.
+If you get caught driving without insurance, you could face fines or penalties.
 This article will explain car insurance requirements by state, and note any exceptions.

 Is car insurance required?

 Traditional car insurance is not legally required in every state; New Hampshire and Virginia are the exceptions.
 However, states that don’t require car insurance do require drivers to carry some form of financial responsibility.
 Even if you live in a state that doesn’t require insurance, an alternative will apply.